CodingContributorsLair/Get-Started-Here/README.md

-# Practice-Contributing
+# Don't know where to start?
+Get Started Here
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-This repository is designed for helping beginners contribute to open-source.
+This repository is designed for helping beginners contribute to open-source and get started with the organisation.
 Remember, contributing to any of our repositories can result in an invitation.

 ### 1. Fork the repository :